 10. After hearing, the Court is left with the inescapable conclusion that the haste with which SB 1001 was implemented by DES/DDD has served to create nothing less than mass confusion, anxiety and uncertainty among defendants’ agents, beneficiaries and service providers, as to which beneficiaries will be losing some or all of their services, and for how long.
 This uncertainty is caused by defendants." (emphasis mine)

 This is exactly what happened.
 As providers, we were finding out from our families who had and had not received termination letters.
 We did not receive an official list of children whose services were being terminated until the afternoon of 3/6/09- 8 days (including a weekend) before 3/13/09, which was supposed to be the last day for families to receive services.
-So far as I'm concerned, mass confusion and anxiety describes the situation pretty accurately.
+So far as I'm concerned, mass confusion and anxiety describes the situation pretty accurately.9.
+Indeed, there is enough circumstantial evidence to create a prima facie case that the defendants are counting on service providers to continue providing a significant amount of unreimbursed services in order to prevent immediate and irreparable harm to multiple program beneficiaries.

 "19.
 All DES-DDD program beneficiaries have individual service plans (“ISP”).
 ISPs are essential to plan for the highly individualized, home- and community-based services for each program beneficiary.
 The ISP is developed by a team that includes the beneficiary, the family and/or legal guardian, therapists and other provider representatives, and DES-DDD itself.
 The ISP is the document through which services are arranged, provided, evaluated and adjusted when necessary for every DES-DDD beneficiary.